Charleston – November 21st

 Next we decided to go for a late lunch/early dinner.
 One of the locals recommended Gillie’s Seafood.

 Gillie’s story: Chef Sean Mendes wanted his guests to feel like they were dining at Grandma’s house…a place full of love, warmth, wisdom and a good meal for your soul!
 Their food is all made from scratch.
 We had Soul Rolls to start.
-These were deep fried egg rolls filled with collard greens, pulled pork, red rice and pimento cheese.
-Served with a side of Nunya sauce.
+These were deep fried egg rolls filled with collard greens, pulled pork, red rice and pimento cheese, served with a side of Nunya sauce.
 We then followed with Catfish Charleston which was blackened catfish fillet topped with a shrimp and crawfish cream sauce and served over dirty rice.
 As well as the Seafood Puloo which was seasoned rice, shrimp, crawfish, oysters, okra, onions and smoked sausage.
 It was all good !
 Here are the pictures:

 Leave a Comment